FlowFuse/website/src/blog/2024/04/displaying-logged-in-users-on-dashboard.md

 ## Exploring the FlowFuse User Addon

 The FlowFuse User Addon is a plugin developed for Dashboard 2.0, leveraging the FlowFuse API to retrieve information about logged in user.

+// insert the "install" instructions here

+### How it Works

 In this addon, user information is attached to the `msg` emitted by Dashboard 2.0 nodes.
 This user information object is attached as `msg._client.user`.
 Below is an example of how that object looks:

 ```
    "userId": "", // unique identifier for the user